ahmed-alzahrani/shopifyChallenge/README.md

 TODO:

-- Add in Store Model

-- Formalize relationships between all models now that Store exists

-- Encorporate CRUD operations on orders and store

-- Encorporate `pseudo-token` access, make a user's auth-token a required parameter in any mutation that requires authorization.
-Then use that as a check and include authorization for all queries/mutations

-- Include extended functionality of sales for different stores
+- Forgot to include create_order.rb mutation in my changed files

-- Finish all validation / error handling
+- Finalize all CRUD operations with proper input validation and error handling

+- Finish calculation on orders, including sales and coupon code

 - replace all camelCase naming with snake_case